skodaconnect/homeassistant-skodaconnect/README.md

 - trigger data refresh - this will trigger a wake up call so the car sends new data

 ### What is NOT working / under development
-- climate entitites has been removed since they didn't map very well for requests to Skoda Connect API.
+- climate entitites has been removed since they didn't map very well for requests to Seat Connect API.
 - switches doesn't immediately update "request reulsts" and "request_in_progress".
 Long running requests will not show up until next scan interval.

 ### Breaking changes